 My response to both Crash and The Drowned World was the same: I began with excitement, thrilled by Ballard’s conceptual radicalism and by his grotesque lyricism and deadpan humor, but then I gradually lost interest as the texts seemed almost mechanically to complete themselves, with little ideological conflict (because reason is a thin veneer on death-tending desire) or character development (because the self must regress to its animality) to provide the excitements traditionally offered by novels, even the most formally radical novels.

 The novel seems a singularly inappropriate vehicle for libertarianism; it thrives on conflict and limitation, on the tensions between contradictory arguments, on the self that car-wrecks and climate-catastrophes would do away with.
 (Forster, incidentally, wrote about this problem in A Passage to India, when Mrs. Moore’s intimation of a vast nothingness behind reality in the Marabar Caves causes her to withdraw from human society.)
-This is why, contra Francine Prose and James Wood and other critics of Donna Tartt,* a great novel doesn’t need perfect, or even correct, prose.
+This is why, contra Francine Prose, James Wood, and other critics of Donna Tartt, a great novel doesn’t need perfect, or even correct, prose.
 Nabokov was dismayed by the eminence of Dostoevsky, and everyone is dismayed by the eminence of Dreiser, but Dostoevsky and Dreiser depict with extraordinary power not only desire—on which alone the lyric poets may lavish their most glorious language—but also what challenges and frustrates desire, in the human psyche and in human institutions.
 The novel nurtures argument and development; desire has always withered in its atmosphere before it could attain limitlessness.

 Ballard has no interest in such novelistic traditionalism.
 On the one hand, I say more power to him.
 If this is a libertarian age, we need writers with the courage to show us how it feels, even if they have to spurn tradition.
-On the other hand, I think that Ballard, like Burroughs, may have been a victim of the novel’s hegemony in the twentieth century.
+On the other hand, I think that Ballard, like Burroughs, may have been a victim of the novel’s hegemony in the 20th century.
 Without much interest in character and conflict, they may have been better off writing prose poetry at a briefer length.
-Libertarian novels go on too long; desire unbound feeds and it fucks, but nobody can do those things all day.
+Libertarian novels go on too long; desire unbound feeds and it fucks, but nobody can do that all day.